-The appropriate Aboriginal Indigenous communities shall be provided notification with regard to the matters of mutual interest and concern, including the identification of burial sites and significant archaeological resources. relating to the activities of their ancestors.
+The appropriate Indigenous communities shall be provided notification with regard to the matters of mutual interest and concern, including the identification of burial sites and significant archaeological resources.

 D3.2.2 Cultural Heritage Impact Statements

 Council may require the submission of a Cultural Heritage Impact Statement (CHIS) to support an application for development if the affected lands are the site of an identified cultural heritage resource or are located in close proximity to an identified cultural heritage resource.
 The intent of the CHIS is to determine what impacts the development will have on the resource and whether the application for development will conform to the goals, objectives and policies of this Plan and if applicable, the Cultural Heritage Master Plan (CHMP) described in Section D3.2.1 of this Plan.